Pinhead (Hellraiser): Characterization

-In Hellbound: Hellraiser II, Pinhead lacks any memory of his human past as Elliott Spencer, believing he has always been a Cenobite.
+In Hellbound: Hellraiser II, Pinhead lacks any memory of his human past as Elliot Spencer, believing he has always been a Cenobite.
 Once Kirsty Cotton reminds him of his human past and recalls his former life, he transforms into a human appearance and is then vulnerable to an attack by Channard.
 Screenwriter Peter Atkins explained that Pinhead regaining Spencer's humanity left him "spiritually weakened" and thus vulnerable.
 As a result, the third film, Hell on Earth, depicts a new incarnation of Pinhead who lacks restraint and embraces chaos, wreaking havoc on Earth and indiscriminately killing humans he encounters.
-When Spencer's spirit willingly merges with him once again, the fusion regains Pinhead's previous sense of restraint and belief that he must follows the rules of his station.
+When Spencer's spirit willingly merges with him once again, the fusion regains Pinhead's previous sense of restraint and belief that he must follow the rules of his station.
 In the BOOM!
-Studios comics, it is said that Pinhead retains the memories of Elliott Spencer following the events of Hell On Earth, leading him to feel less satisfied and certain of his power and purpose, now desiring more than his life as a Hell Priest in service to Leviathan.
+Studios comics, it is said that Pinhead retains the memories of Elliot Spencer following the events of Hell On Earth, leading him to feel less satisfied and certain of his power and purpose, now desiring more than life as a Hell Priest in service to Leviathan.

 In the original novella and first film, the Cenobites refuse to return to their dimension without a human soul, immediately targeting the person who opened the puzzle box.
-While Kirsty defends that she did not fully understand the box's nature, the Cenobites imply that desiring to open the box at all is enough to justify being taken and tortured by them.
+While Kirsty protests that she did not fully understand the box's nature, the Cenobites imply that desiring to open the box at all is enough to justify being taken and tortured by them.
 However, in Hellbound: Hellraiser II, Pinhead stops the Cenobites from targeting teenage girl Tiffany, who opened the box not out of curiosity or desire but because she had been manipulated to do so by Dr. Channard and Julia Cotton, both of whom wished to avoid the immediate consequences of accessing the Cenobites' realm.
 Pinhead justifies sparing Tiffany by saying: "It is not hands that call us.
 It is desire".
 In addition to his belief in rules, Pinhead can be reasoned and bargained with.
 In both Hellraiser and Hellraiser: Hellseeker, Kirsty Cotton offers other souls to Pinhead in exchange for her own (in particular, her human adversaries), and appeals to the villain's vanity and pride while doing so.
 In Hellraiser: Revelations, Pinhead is prepared to take Emma to the Cenobite realm, but reconsiders when other characters explain she was forced to open the puzzle box at gunpoint by her boyfriend Nico.
 He then agrees to let Emma go and takes Nico instead.